aramshiva/nomen/README.md

 #### Running locally

 ##### Creating a database
 To run nomen locally, first you need to spin up a database with name data populated inside.
 You'll first want to spin up a mySQL database.
-Then you will want to go to the `sql` folder and populate the `.env` file with your mySQL creds (example creds can be found on the `.env.example` file).
+Then you will want to go to the `db` folder and populate the `.env` file with your mySQL creds (example creds can be found on the `.env.example` file).

-> [!CAUTION]
-> The `main.py` file is very janky, one day I will remake it but there will be bugs and stuff you have to manually change.
-You've been warned.
-If you have troubles, email me at me@aram.sh, and I may be able to help.

-Once you've done that, run the `main.py` file, this will go through the data and populate the database.
+Once you've done that, run the `main.py` file, this will go through the data and populate the database's names tables.

 > [!NOTE]
 >